Community groups and networks

 HouseProud Pledge

-In 2019, O&A helped develop the HouseProud Pledge scheme, a joint venture with national housing providers and Surrey University.
-The scheme challenges housing providers to demonstrate the ways they are supporting LGBTQ+ residents.
-O&A is aiming for Clarion to achieve Pledge Card Plus status.
+In 2019, O&A (the ED&I group's predecessor) helped develop the HouseProud Pledge scheme, a joint venture with national housing providers and Surrey University.
+The scheme challenges housing providers to demonstrate how they support LGBTQ+ residents.

 National ambassadors